NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 BCP 14 [@!RFC2119;@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-Catalog zone
+Catalog zone:
 : A DNS zone containing a DNS catalog, that is, a list of DNS zones and associated properties.

-Member zone
+Member zone:
 : A DNS zone whose configuration is published inside a catalog zone.

-Member node
+Member node:
 : A DNS name in the Catalog zone representing a Member zone.

-`$CATZ`
+`$CATZ`:
 : Used in examples as a placeholder to represent the domain name of the catalog zone itself.
   `$OLDCATZ` and `$NEWCATZ` are used to discuss migration of a member zone from one catalog zone `$OLDCATZ` to another catalog zone `$NEWCATZ`.

-Catalog producer
+Catalog producer:
 : An entity that generates and is responsible for the contents of the catalog zone.

-Catalog consumer
+Catalog consumer:
 : An entity that extracts information from the catalog zone (such as a DNS server that configures itself according to the catalog zone's contents).